Richardustev/Richardustev/README.md

 <h2>About✨</h2>

-Hi there! 😄,
+<b>Hi there!</b> 😄 <br>
-My name is Ricardo Araujo, right now I'm studying to become an informatic engineer at URBE. <br>
+Right now I'm studying to become an informatic engineer at URBE. <br>
-I really love everything related to web development.
+I really love everything related to <i>web development</i>.

 - 🌱 I’m currently learning to become a full stack web developer.
 - 📫 How to reach me: rickaaraujoc@gmail.com

 <h2>I'm currently learning.. 📖</h2>

 Right now, I'm practicing a lot with HTML, CSS, PHP and MYSQL.
-I also have some experience working with BootStrap for web design 👀.
+I also have some experience <br>
+working with BootStrap for web design 👀.